Communication by OPC server

 Then the PROMOTIC application will communicate as a client by the OPC interface, i.e. by the PmOpcClient object, the PROMOTIC will be connected to the OPC server and thus communicate with the devices.

-Using the PROMOTIC OPC client component is bound to purchase of the PmOpcClient license.
+Usage of the PROMOTIC OPC client component requires purchase of the PmOpcClient license.
 With the freeware version PmFree, or when developing the application (with development environment for tersting purposes), this component is always functional.